-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with non-medical staff involved in cross-gender strip searches; interviews with randomly selected staff and residents; Policies and procedures governing: 1) pat-down searches of residents, 2) strip searches and visual body cavity searches, and 3) cross-gender viewing; Logs of exigent circumstances; Policy prohibiting staff from searching or physically examining a transgender or intersex resident for the sole purpose of determining the resident's genital status; Training curricula regarding cross-gender pat-down searches and searches of transgender and intersex residents; and Staff training logs.
-Policy citations included II-A-2.0 Searches of Youth and Youth Property in OYA Facilities (pp. 7 & 8); II-A-2.0 Searches of Youth and Youth Property in OYA Facilities (pg.
-6); II-A-3.0 Interactive Supervision of Youth (pg.
-4); Lesson Plan: Contraband and Searches (pp. 5, 6 & 9); and Local Operating Protocol, Youth Privacy, and Staff Announcement sections.
-Additional training verification was received after the On-Site Audit regarding the MacLaren Manager Meeting PREA refresher.
-Also, verification was received that staff have been reminded that only one resident is allowed in the restroom at a time unless samegender staff are available for restroom supervision.
-Also verified was that an obstructed camera view was cleared in the Lake Unit.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with staff and residents; Policies and procedures governing searches and cross-gender viewing; documentation that no exigent circumstances have occurred; Policy prohibiting staff from searching or physically examining a transgender or intersex resident for the sole purpose of determining the resident's genital status; Training curricula regarding cross-gender pat-down searches and searches of transgender and intersex residents; Staff training logs; Policy II-A-2.0, Searches of Youth and Youth Property in OYA Facilities (pg.
+6, IV.B.2.a; pg.
+7, IV.C.2.a; pg.
+8, IV.D); Policy II-A-3.0, Interactive Supervision of Youth (pg.
+4, IV.D); 2470 Lesson Plan: Contraband and Searches (pp. 5, 6 & 9); and Local Operating Protocol: Youth Privacy and Staff Announcement.
+Updated Semi-annual Check-in forms for Gender-Diverse Youth.
+Meeting LGBTQ+ Youth Needs.
+PCM SARRC Desk Manual.
+A clear triangulation of the evidence of compliance was showcased across this material.